Catwashere/xx3dsfml/README.md

 *Note: All of the following numeric controls are accomplished via the Number Row and not the Numeric Keypad.*

 When the xx3dsfml program is executed, it will attempt to open a connected N3DSXL for capture once at start.
-However, an N3DSXL can be connected at any time while the software is running but will require it to be manually opened using the 1 key in this case.
-Pressing the 1 key at any time while an N3DSXL is open will close it and vice versa.
-If an open N3DSXL is disconnected at any time while the software is running, the device will automatically close and should be reopened via the 1 key when reconnected.
+However, an N3DSXL can be connected at any time while the software is running.
+Sometimes software cannot perform all validation and will ask to reconnect 3ds.

 The following is a list of controls currently available in the xx3dsfml program:

 - 0 key: Single view or Split views
-- 1 key: Opens a connected N3DSXL if not yet open, otherwise closes a connected N3DSXL if open.
+- ---1 key: Opens a connected N3DSXL if not yet open, otherwise closes a connected N3DSXL if open.--- Now this is automatic
 - 2 key: Toggles smoothing on/off.
 This is only noticeable at 2x scale or greater.
 - 3 key: Decrements the scaling.
 1x is the minimum and the default.
 - 4 key: Increments the scaling.
 4x is the maximum.